2018 NFL draft

 The 2018 NFL draft was the 83rd annual meeting of National Football League (NFL) franchises to select newly eligible players for the 2018 NFL season.
 The draft was held on April 26–28 at AT&T Stadium in Arlington southwest of Dallas; it was the first draft to take place in an NFL stadium and the first to be held in Texas.
 In order to be eligible to enter the draft, players must be at least three years removed from high school.
 The deadline for underclassmen to declare for the draft was January 15, 2018.

 Five quarterbacks were selected in the first round—Baker Mayfield, Sam Darnold, Josh Allen, Josh Rosen, and Lamar Jackson—the second highest amount (along with the 1999 and 2021 drafts) after the six selected in 1983 and 2024.
-As of 2024, only Allen and Jackson have remained with their original teams, although Mayfield and Darnold would have more success on other teams.
+As of 2026, only Allen and Jackson have remained with their original teams, while Mayfield and Darnold had greater success on other teams.
+Darnold is the only quarterback to have led his team to a Super Bowl title.
 The draft was also the first to have siblings—safety Terrell Edmunds and linebacker Tremaine Edmunds—selected in its first round.

 The 2018 NFL draft was the first of two professional sports drafts to be held in the Dallas–Fort Worth metroplex during the calendar year, as the Dallas Stars hosted the 2018 NHL draft in June.